ereiskind/Collections_Assessment_Data_Warehouse/docs/Runtime_Environment/Runtime_Environment.md

 ### Accessing the MySQL Container via CLI
 1. Open the host CLI
-2. `docker exec -it mysql-container --user=root --password`
+2. `docker exec -it mysql-container mysql --user=root --password`
 3. Enter the password for the root user set in the MySQL Dockerfile

 ### Accessing the MySQL Container via MySQL Workbench